gklyne/DMO_Experiment/CIDOC_CRM_PROV.md

 # Combining CIDOC CRM with W3C PROV data

+This file contains notes about using W3C PROV with CIDOC CRM for representing the Carolan Guitar's story.
+Initially, I look at the overall process description (provenance) options.
+Later, I look at some more detailed modellimng issues.

 ## Background

 I am looking at creating exploratory Digital Music Objects (DMOs) for the FAST project in a number of specific areas: